-For the CEO and the CFO, 30% is weighted to the IPMs and for the other NEOs, 50% is weighted to the IPMs.
+For the CEO, the CFO and SVP, Operations, 30% is weighted to the IPMs and the General Counsel, 50% is weighted to the IPMs.
 IPMs account for a specified portion of each NEO's STIP Payout Ratio.
 IPMs for NEOs other than the CEO are agreed to between each NEO and the CEO and reviewed by the CG&C Committee, with the IPMs of the CEO being agreed upon by the CEO and the CG&C Committee, subject to approval of the Board.